-2. Laplace's equation and harmonic functions
+4. Laplace's equation and harmonic functions

 Physical interpretation of Laplace's equation.
-Harmonic functions (C^2 -solutions of Laplace's equation).
+Harmonic functions ( $C^2$ -solutions of Laplace's equation).
 General properties.
 Invariance of Laplace's equation under translations and rotations of the domain variables.
 Derivation of the fundamental solution.
 Newtonian potential.
-Solution of Poisson's equation on the whole space \mathbb{R}^n for a smooth density with compact support or for a bounded and Hölder continuous density (without proof).
+Solution of Poisson's equation on the whole space $\mathbb{R}^n$ for a smooth density with compact support or for a bounded and Hölder continuous density (without proof).
+Interpretation of the Laplacian of the fundamental solution as minus the Dirac's delta.

-Definition of Green's function and Poisson's Kernel for an open domain of \mathbb{R}^n .
 Green's representation formula for solutions of the Poisson equation with Dirichlet boundary conditions.
-Symmetry of Green's function.
+Definition of Green's function and Poisson's Kernel for an open domain of $\mathbb{R}^n$ .
+Properties of the Green function: positivity, symmetry.
+Interpretation of the Laplacian of the Green function as minus the Dirac's delta.